directus/directus/.changeset/little-plums-own.md

 '@directus/app': patch
 ---

-Fixing displaying all nested fields on filter
+Fixed an issue where the field filter in search interface didn't hide non-matching nested fields